opencog/atomspace/examples/guile/README.md

 # Example Files

 * `basic.scm`   -- a very simple introduction
-* `cog-bind-example.scm` -- an example of using the pattern matcher.
+* `bindlink-example.scm` -- an example of using the pattern matcher.
 * `execute.scm` -- an example of executing executable atoms, with callbacks written in python or scheme.
 * `get-put.scm` -- an example of asserting facts in the AtomSpace.